‘Chicago voters seem to be in a ‘throw the bums out’ frame of mind…’

 The election was an inflection point in America’s third largest city.
 Since 1837, voters have elected only one black mayor and one female mayor.
 If Lightfoot won, she would also become the city’s first openly gay chief executive.

-With the role of identity politics effectively neutralized, the two mayoral candidates faced a tough sleight of issues in the Democratic stronghold—fed up with gun violence that claims more lives than in other major American cities, and years of political corruption.
+With the role of identity politics effectively neutralized, the two mayoral candidates faced a tough slate of issues in the Democratic stronghold—fed up with gun violence that claims more lives than in other major American cities, and years of political corruption.

 Analysts said voters were likely looking to shake up city politics.